This is not the main library website, but you can easily access that here: http://www.lib.vt.edu/

 1. Don't be afraid to ask for help.
 Simply contact your librarian directly ------------------------>

-3. Use Discovery Search to conduct a Google-like search of most of our library resources.
+3. Use Discovery Search (regular library search) to conduct a Google-like search of most of our library resources.
 While it's not a disciplinary database, like the ones that I recommend to you on this guide, it can help you gain a broad overview of a particular research topic or question.
 This engine includes records for most of the library’s resources: our physical collections, our journal and ebook subscriptions, streaming videos, reports, government publications, and much more.
 You can still use limiters to narrow your search results by the format, date of publication, peer-reviewed, and availability online.

 5. Use the Computer Science Subject Guide to identify relevant databases.